Ancocodet/docs/aztube/installation.md

 There is currently no official release in the PlayStore or the like.
 !!!

+==- Huawai App Gallery
+We are currently working on an official release in the Huawai AppGallery, as soon as this was successful further information can be found here.
+==- Google Play Store
+Currently, a release in the Google Play Store is not planned due to cost reasons.
+== Others
-You can install AzTube App with the following steps.
+You can install AzTube Downloader App with the following steps.

 1. Download the latest Version of the App to your phone [!file Latest APK](https://jenkins.lucaspape.de/job/aztube-app/lastSuccessfulBuild/artifact/build/app/outputs/flutter-apk/app-release.apk)